Ranking Kenny Dalglish’s 11 signings back at Liverpool from worst to best

 After three and a half years, Liverpool sold Suarez to Barcelona reported fee of approximately £75million.
 That’s more than three times what they’d originally bought him for.

-He’s since scored 187 goals in 262 appearances for La Blaugrana, winning the Champions League and four La Liga titles.
+He since scored 198 goals in 283 appearances for La Blaugrana, winning the Champions League and four La Liga titles – before going to Atletico and adding another league title for good measure.
 Arguably the best striker of the 2010s, Liverpool saw him at his very best.